-As part of our commitment to engaging with our investors, management frequently meets with stockholders to discuss matters of significance to them, including our executive compensation program.
+As part of our commitment to engage with our investors, management frequently meets with stockholders to discuss matters of significance to them, including our executive compensation program.
 These meetings are conducted in the ordinary course of business regardless of the level of stockholder support we receive for our executive compensation program in any given year.
-In addition, to the extent stockholders indicate a concern with respect to our executive compensation program (through negative say-on-pay votes or otherwise), management will seek to identify those stockholders and better understand their concerns.
+In addition, to the extent stockholders indicate a concern with respect to any aspects of our executive compensation program (through negative say-on-pay votes or otherwise), management will seek to identify those stockholders and better understand their concerns.
 This may occur as part of our solicitation efforts in connection with our annual meeting of stockholders or by other means.

-Through our stockholder engagement process, we learn about our stockholders' voting considerations, influences and processes, as well as their perspectives and priorities with respect to executive compensation and other matters.
-Management shares this information with the Committee and with our Governance Committee, as relevant, and our Board committees regularly report to the full Board.
+Through our stockholder engagement process, we learn about our stockholders' voting considerations, influences and processes, as well as their perspectives and priorities with respect to executive compensation, human capital management and other matters, including their perspectives on ESG and how our programs are designed to support our corporate purpose.
+Management shares this information with the Committee and with the Governance Committee of the Board, as relevant, and our Board committees regularly report to the full Board.
 Management and the Committee consider the outcome of our most recent say-on-pay vote and the information we learn from our solicitation and outreach efforts in designing our executive compensation program each year.
-In recent periods, as a general matter, stockholders have indicated that they want to better understand how our executive compensation program is aligned with, and is intended to advance, our strategic objectives.
-In response, we have enhanced our CD&A disclosure to reflect the evolution and strategic alignment of our executive compensation program with our business priorities, which the Committee considers to be one of its most critical responsibilities.
-See "II.
-Executive Summary-Our 2019 Executive Compensation Program-Our Compensation Programs are Constantly Evolving to Support Business and Strategic Objectives and to Address Market Conditions and Best Practices."
-At our 2019 Annual Meeting of Stockholders, approximately 95% of the votes cast were voted in support of our executive compensation program.
+At our 2021 Annual Meeting of Stockholders, approximately 95% of the votes cast were voted in support of our executive compensation program.
 We very much appreciate this support from our stockholders.

-C. Setting Compensation
+C. SETTING COMPENSATION

 To set compensation for the NEOs, we utilize different compensation tools, including external benchmarking, internal equity, and wealth accumulation analyses.
 These collectively represent our "primary compensation tools" for establishing appropriate compensation levels for our NEOs.
 In addition, when evaluating a NEO's compensation, the Committee typically will assess the NEO's overall performance, skill sets, experience and current and potential future career path within the Company.
-For the compensation of the NEOs other than the CEO, the main participants in our compensation process are the Committee, its independent compensation consultant and two members of management-the CEO and the CHRO.
-The Committee has ultimate authority over compensation decisions for the NEOs other than the CEO.
-The process for establishing the compensation of our NEOs other than the CEO is as follows:
+For the compensation of the NEOs other than the Chief Executive Officer, the main participants in our compensation process are the Committee, its independent compensation consultant and two members of management-the Chief Executive Officer and the CPO.
+The Committee has ultimate authority over compensation decisions for the NEOs other than the Chief Executive Officer.
+The process for establishing the compensation of our NEOs other than the Chief Executive Officer is as follows.